ubccr/xdmod-ondemand/docs/recategorizing-applications.md

 AND rp.path REGEXP @request_path_filter;
 ```

-Set locks for the tables you will be modifying, so that the automatic ingestion
+If the list is correct, set locks for the tables you will be modifying, so that
-pipeline does not try to modify the tables at the same time you are:
+the automatic ingestion pipeline does not try to modify the tables at the same
+time you are:

 ```sql
 LOCK TABLES